 “About time,” she said to herself.

-Someone must have made the decision, and they began to bag the bodies.
+Someone have made the decision to bag the bodies.
 They took her target out on the side she was on, but she noted the door on the other side was also open and they were taking out another body that way.
 It looked like her first two shots took out her target and a man sitting next to him.
 Then they opened the other door on her side and took out one more body.
-That man was hit by either her third or fourth shots.
+She must have hit that man with either her third or fourth shots.
 The last two bodies were the driver and the man riding shotgun.
 Five total bodies.

-Banter shrugged.
+Banter turned to find a man dressed for jogging.
+She shrugged.
 The man walked away to ask someone else.

-The bodies were loaded into the ambulance and the doors shut.
+The EMTs loaded the bodies into the ambulance and the doors shut.
 One of the unmarked cars pulled out and left.
 Then one of the marked police cars left.
 She could tell that those remaining were working quickly to clear the crime scene.
-A technician picked up all the orange markers and, she suspected, the shells as well.
+A technician picked up all the orange markers, and she suspected, the shells as well.
 A tow truck appeared and all the doors to the limo were closed.

 A muffled alert dinged on her phone.